redbadger/crux/crux_core/src/command/RFC.md

 For one, the return type signature for capabilities is not great, for example: `RequestBuilder<Effect, Event, impl Future<Output = AnOperationOutput>>`.
 The command builder chaining is using dirty trait tricks, and as a result requires the `CommandBuilder` trait to be in scope - not completely ideal (but the same is true for `FutureExt` and `StreamExt`).

-One major perceived limitation which still remains is that `model` is not accesible from the effect code.
+One major perceived limitation which still remains is that `model` is not accessible from the effect code.
 This is by design, to avoid data races from concurrent access to the model.
 It should hopefully be a bit more obvious now that the effect code is _returned_ from the `update` function wrapped in a Command.

 I suspect there are ways around this by storing some `Arc<Mutex<T>>`s in the model and cloning them into the effect code, etc., but do so at your own peril - tracking causality will become a lot more complex in that world.

 ## Open questions and other considerations

 * I have not fully formed a migration plan yet - it should be possible for the two APIs to coexist for a few versions while people move over
-* The command API expects the `Effect` type to implement `From<Requst<Op>>` for any capability Operations it is used with.
-We should probably allow these trivial implentations to be macro derived
+* The command API expects the `Effect` type to implement `From<Request<Op>>` for any capability Operations it is used with.
+We should probably allow these trivial implementations to be macro derived
 * I have not fully thought about back-pressure in the Commands (for events, effects and spawned tasks) even to the level of "is any needed?"
 * I am not super sure about my implementation of task cancellation using atomics, because they break my head.
 Help.